The safest way to pay a private seller

 Other peer-to-peer payment services are primarily intended for smaller transactions between friends and family.
 They have limits that are much lower than a typical vehicle sale price.
 KeySavvy has no transaction limit and guides buyers and sellers through the process, including help with all the necessary paperwork and title transfer.
 As a licensed dealer, we have access to data that enables more thorough verification and helpful services like temporary operating permits.

 You can pay for your vehicle with your bank account (ACH), wire transfer, credit card, or Zelle.
+You can also finance your purchase through your local bank or credit union.
 An additional fee applies for credit card payments.
-You can also finance your purchase through your local bank or credit union.

 Yes, KeySavvy enables you to purchase a vehicle when the seller still has a loan or lien.